shadownrx/Airbus-A220-100/README.md

 # Product by Zombie Studios This product is a **trademark of Zombie Studios**.

+> [!IMPORTANT]
+> This is the repository for Version 1.
+The Version 2 is on the works.

 For more information, you can visit our [official website](https://sites.google.com/view/zombiestudios).

 You can also join our community on [Discord](https://discord.gg/cuJ7PN93GP) to discuss product-related topics, get support, and connect with other users.